jafarOlamide/cavendish-assessment/README.md

 ## Local Installation

 **Requirements**

 Running this app locally requires Docker.
-If you do not have Docker installed, a local installation of the following services is required.
+If you do not have Docker installed, a local installation of the following services is required:

 -   php
 -   mysql